 Then, look for products that meet current ANSI/BIFMA standards.
 Furniture that meets these specifications has been put through a series of tests to evaluate functionality, safety and sustainability, and it's built to last.
 You can also look for office products that are certified by United States Ergonomics.

 Once you've identified and purchased furniture and ergonomic products that match your company's needs, know how to put all the pieces together and create an ergonomically ideal workstation.
-Don't neglect the importance of items like keyboards and mice, and monitor, laptop and document stands.
+Don't neglect the importance of items like keyboards and mice, as well as monitor, laptop and document stands.

 How to Choose a Supplier